TheNerdyHamster/blog/content/posts/monitoring-with-azure.md

 }
 ```

-To catch exceptions and error that might return `500` or `Internal Server Error` or something simular, we create a error-handler.
+To catch exceptions and errors that might return `500` or `Internal Server Error` or something similar, we create an error handler.
 So what we are doing here is:
 1. Reigster TelementryClient.
-2. Create new Telementry.
+2. Create new Telemetry.
 3. Send it to Azure.
-4. Return error to user.
+4. Return error to the user.

 ```go
 func handleError(w http.ResponseWriter, err error) {